 Lisa Marino was a funny, beautiful, brilliant, and inspirational woman as well as an adored wife, beloved daughter, cherished sister, idolized aunt, and highly-regarded physician.
 She entered into eternal life on 13 April 2015.
 She left us far too soon, having made the world a better place for 40 years.

 Born with cystic fibrosis, doctors told her parents she would not live to see adolescence.
 They encouraged her not to push too hard.
 Instead of heeding that advice, Lisa lived an amazing life filled with passion and joy.
 She attended St. Joseph’s University and the Philadelphia College of Osteopathic Medicine.
 She earned a residency and fellowship at the University of Pennsylvania in a field she truly enjoyed.
-Lisa married the man she loved and they were unbelievably happy.
-He adored everything about her.

 Of all the places she lived, Lisa liked Philadelphia and Southampton (NJ) the most.
-Among the many things she loved were her animals: one crazy dog, four cats, three horses, and thousands of honey bees, all on the farm she shared with her husband.
+Among the many things she loved were her animals: one crazy dog, four barn cats, three horses, and thousands of honey bees, all on the farm she shared with her husband.
 Her smile was a thing of beauty and her laugh infectious.
 She enjoyed cooking, watching football, and taking naps.
 She loved playing with her nieces, nephews and god-children.
 She made others smile.
 She had a hell of a temper.
 She was a living, breathing miracle.

 The Two Hawks Foundation has been established in her honor.
 Please follow Lisa’s example, be generous to those in need, laugh as much as possible, and love with all your heart.